CHARITIES and CAMPAIGNS

-CHARITIES and CAMPAIGNSWe support a range of charities each year, and give 100% of all profits to them.
+We support a range of charities each year, and give 100% of all profits to them.
 We are delighted to have raised £3,127 in 2020 despite not being able to have our usual open days.
-We also contributed to much larger amounts by being part of The National Garden Scheme and Macmillan Cancer Support.
+We also contributed to the fundraising of much larger amounts by being part of the The National Garden Scheme and Macmillan Cancer Support.

-When we are open for the National Garden Scheme, 100% of admission receipts and 20% of tea sales receipts go to them.
+When we are open for the NGS 100% of admission receipts and 50% of tea sales receipts go to them.
 Remaining % distributed to other nominated charities.